fastmode/fastmode.github.io/_posts/2016-12-17-visualizing_git_repos_with_gource.markdown

 I had a really good meeting with a fellow developer friend today.
 I was able to get a tour of his office and he showed me some of the really neat projects he is currently working on.
 One of the really neat things he showed me was Gource.

 # What is Gource?
 Here is the visualization of the Evolution of the Ruby programming language.
 Check out Matz going to town on his own in the earlier years!
+(Click image to open Youtube video)

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/si-kxnwKvjU/0.jpg)](http://www.youtube.com/watch?v=si-kxnwKvjU "Evolution of ruby (Gource Visualization)")